You are here: Visitor Information > Accessibility > Attractions & Activities Accessibility

 Enjoy the history of steam trains in an accessible way

-Wheelchairs on the trains: Lappa Valley has two wheelchairs available to borrow.
+Good accessibility overall, but with some access limitations: Lappa Valley has two wheelchairs available to borrow.
 If you are bringing your own wheelchair, please note that the maximum size they can fit onto a carriage’s is 130 cm high x 120 cm long (front to back) x 70 cm wide.
 The train that takes you to and from the park has specially adapted (ramped) compartments suitable for wheelchairs and staff will assist with access.
 Please note that the two miniature trains are too small to accommodate wheelchairs.

 Getting around: Around half of the attraction, once you arrive by train, is accessible by wheelchairs with hard paved paths connecting the train platform with the Engine Shed Cafe, play areas and toilet block.